jublo/codebird-php/README.md

 For sending an API request with app-only auth, see the ‘Usage examples’ section.

+### A word on your callback URL

+Twitter is very restrictive about which URLs may be used for your callback URL.
+For example, even the presence of the ‘www’ subdomain must match with the domain that you specified in the settings of your app at https://developer.twitter.com/en/apps.

 Mapping API methods to Codebird function calls
 ----------------------------------------------